FarisPalayi/Order-summary-component/README.md

 steps:

 1. Take the image and create a smaller version of that.
 It should be around 40 pixels height and width (but keep the aspect-ratio).
 2. Convert it to base64.
+(I used [this site](https://base64.guru/converter/encode/image/svg) for that).
 3. Put that into a Gausean Blur applied svg's image tag.

 ```html